 He struggled to regain his balance and tried shaking his head to get his senses back straight, having to use his staff to struggle back onto his feet slowly, barely.

-“Samuel, it’s nice of you to finally show yourself.”
-The knight greeted.
+“Samuel, it’s so nice of you to finally show yourself...”
+The knight greeted sarcastically.

 Sairek looked upwards woozily and scowled, seeing the man and his robes approaching from the thicket.
 He had probably been here the entire time, just watching, waiting for the final claim of refusal.